-For the curious, make buildfile generates a set of Make targets in build/hammer.d.
+The command make buildfile generates a set of Make targets in build/hammer.d.
 It needs to be re-run if environment variables are changed.
 It is recommended that you edit these variables directly in the Makefile rather than exporting them to your shell environment.